 - Identify the causes of the unwanted result just to contemplate the different options that can yield a better result (there are always plenty)

-- The ego often tends to feel secure and take over showing “everything it knows”.
-Don’t fall into its trap.
+- Ego often tends to build security and takes over by showing that “it knows everything ”.
+Don’t fall into this trap.
 If you don’t have the answer to a question, avoid showing something untrue.
 Openly admit that you don’t know, relax your mind and show your willingness to seek the right information and to learn.

 - Seek an inconclusive dialogue, with reflections that lead to search and contemplate different options.